 We are always looking for great people to bring into the Green Team family so if you are interested in being a volunteer on the Green Team, please contact us by sending an email to firstname.lastname@example.org.

 Our main stage waste collection efforts are top notch compared to many festivals in the country and certainly one of the best in Idaho.
-We monitor a dozen or more waste stations and focus on waste reduction by reusing, recycling, and composting more.
+We monitor waste stations and focus on waste reduction by reusing, recycling, and composting more.

-Boise has standard recycling available but composting in Boise at a household or even an event or commercial level is not an easy thing to do.
+Boise has standard recycling available and “plant only” based residential composting, but on a commercial level composting is not an easy thing to do.
 Boise does not have any commercial composting options or services available.
 So how do we do it?
-Well, we get creative by partnering with one of the few companies in Boise who do have composting service.
+We work with the city to provide a residential composting bin and staff volunteers to monitor those stations closely to avoid contamination.

 One of the great things about being an urban festival is that many venues already have established waste management and recycling practices.
 In addition, most establishments use reusable food and drink containers so their recycle and waste footprint can be smaller than the main stage.